AihamAbusaleh/SecretSharing/README.md

 ## RESTful Web Services

 This project uses AES 256 , SHA 256 and IDA "Rabin's Information Dispersal" Algorithms.
-It is also use a powerful library to compute matricses in Finite Field.
+It uses also a powerful library to compute matricses in Finite Field.

-The aim of this project is to split a file with IDA algorithm into Slices after encrypt this file with AES and SHA algorithms.
+The aim of this project is to split a file with IDA algorithm "in GF(1024)" into Slices after encrypt this file with AES and SHA algorithms.
 Than upload the split slices to Google Drive and Dropbox.